stdm/stdm.github.io/_posts/2026-08-09-Challenging-assumptions.md

 #### Implications

--   AI regulation must predominantly serve to mitigate such risks, because the likelihood of extinction might be small, but the impact would be disastrous
+-   AI regulation must predominantly serve to mitigate such risks, because the likelihood of extinction might be small, but the impact would be disastrous.

--   Threats could arise from deliberate misuse (e.g., for bioweapon creation), by accident (e.g., following from a powerful AI system maximizing a trivial objective, thereby destroying everything else in pursuit of a narrow goal: the "paperclip maximizer" thought experiment), or by an artificial general intelligence (AGI) system gone rouge (e.g., the system developing the thought that earth would be better off without humans; see also [**Artificial general intelligence (AGI)**](#artificial-general-intelligence-agi) assumption)
+-   Threats could arise from deliberate misuse (e.g., for bioweapon creation), by accident (e.g., following from a powerful AI system maximizing a trivial objective, thereby destroying everything else in pursuit of a narrow goal: the "paperclip maximizer" thought experiment), or by an artificial general intelligence (AGI) system gone rouge (e.g., the system developing the thought that earth would be better off without humans; see also [**Artificial general intelligence (AGI)**](#artificial-general-intelligence-agi) assumption).

--   Competition and open dissemination (e.g., open-source AI) are met with suspicion and massively lobbied against (see also [**Grave danger of misuse**](#grave-danger-of-misuse) assumption)
+-   Competition and open dissemination (e.g., open-source AI) are met with suspicion and massively lobbied against (see also [**Grave danger of misuse**](#grave-danger-of-misuse) assumption).

 ### Challenging the assumption